10 Psychology-Backed Hacks for Creating Engaging Videos

 "Controversy sells.", as they say.
 Or "all publicity is good publicity."

-It has been shown that Millenials and Gen Z consumers like it when brands are vocal about social issues.
+It has been shown that Millennials and Gen Z consumers like it when brands are vocal about social issues.
 As a company, you could take the decision to focus your next video campaign on a value that is important to you, even if it might seem risky at first.

 A great, recent example of this would be Nike’s “Believe in Something” campaign video featuring ex-NFL quarterback Colin Kaepernick, who inspired a player protest movement by kneeling during the national anthem during games.